 Each Resource Response consists of an RDE with the RDE identifier matching the RDE identifier in the request, in the same order as the RDEs appeared in the request.
 The RDE is followed by zero or one Resource Descriptors.
-If the request was not successful (as indicated in the RDE status), then the AP may include a suggestion that could have been successful.
-If the resource request was successful, then the particular Resource Descriptor (of the alternatives given by the FTO) is included in the response, as modified by the AP during the processing of the resource request.
+If the request was not successful (as indicated in the RDE status), then the target FTR may include a suggestion that could have been successful.
+If the resource request was successful, then the particular Resource Descriptor (of the alternatives given by the FTO) is included in the response, as modified by the target FTR during the processing of the resource request.
 For example, when the resource being requested is QoS for upstream traffic, the TSPEC element may be followed by a Schedule element.

 An example of a RIC-Response with two QoS resource responses, each with a single TSPEC and Schedule element, is given in Figure 13-29 (Example QoS RIC-Response).